arber333/Johannes-controler-Volt-Ampera-DUAL-IGBT-board/README.md

 Also i added simple autothrottle to Lebowski AC compressor controler.
 Now it is enough to provide 12V signal and compressor will spool up and hold RPM by torque mode.

 I added Solidworks 3D printer design for 18mm spacer.
 If you have access to mill you can make a new lid from the design.

+In the actual built I used Microchip MCP6001RT opamp variant which is inverted sensing.
+I think OPA344 is not a correct opamp.
+I think you may have a problem in voltage polarity if you use another positive sensing opamp.
+Also to clarify for isolated op amp i use Si8920 which is marked on board but model is ATTINY.
+It is just a mistake in using a wrong model for a chip.
+To supply isolated voltage i use Murata NME0505SC which can withstand short on opamp indefinitely.
+I am sorry if i caused confusion.
+I have just used the drawing for so long i forgot about some points.